duffylaura/social-network-API/README.md

 - [License](#license)

 ## Model Overview
 In order to understand how to use this application, it is important to have an overview of the models.
 This API includes three schema: User, Thought, and Reaction.
 Of the three schema, User and Thought are also models.
-Below is a visualization of the models the developer made with a free trial of [Moon Modeler](https://www.datensen.com/blog/docs/mongoose-schema-design/).
+Below is a visualization of the schema.
+The developer made this database diagram using a free trial of [Moon Modeler](https://www.datensen.com/blog/docs/mongoose-schema-design/).

 <img width="1072" alt="database" src="https://user-images.githubusercontent.com/112783308/209281507-18f014ac-a906-45ab-9777-288eeb3a812a.png">